Dinomouse/AmaZoo/README.md

 # Deployment

-The app is currently deployed via Netlify.
+The app is currently deployed via Netlify & Heroku.
 You can visit here: https://amazooo.netlify.app/

 # Screenshots